After waking up early to attend our annual departmental symposium yesterday, I was left feeling exhausted at the end of day.

 In this somewhat chilly afternoon, I am trying to produce some progress before I head home for thanksgiving.
 I haven't visited this site (and the blog) for a while, it's a good time to take a moment and write something.

 After my journey with numerous rotations (let's say, more than 3, to remain anonymous on the internet), I settled down in a lab.
 During the course of my super rotation journey, I also picked up running.
-This morning I just completed my first 5K run with 43 minutes.
-Not bad for a rookie eh?
+This morning I just completed my first 5K run with

 First year of grad school is almost over.
 Although I don't like the class I'm taking (ugh what a passive aggressive prof... whatev just let me pass), things are alright.
 Comparing to the first semester, It seems we are more on track.
 Rotation project accomplished, boss man has no complaints, looks like we are good for the next 3-4 years (I hope).